Statistics on Unpaid Customer Awards in FINRA Arbitration

 4 With respect to new member firms, in accordance with the standards for admission under the rules governing FINRA’s Membership Application Program, FINRA can presumptively deny a new membership application if the applicant or its associated persons are subject to an unpaid arbitration award.
 See FINRA Rule 1014(a).

 5 See FINRA Rule 12202.
-Typically, the inactive firm will not appear, resulting in the arbitrators basing their ruling on the customer’s presentation of the conduct and harm.
+Typically, the inactive firm and/or broker will not appear, resulting in the arbitrators basing their ruling on the customer’s presentation of the conduct and harm.

 7 Because both a firm and an individual who was associated with the firm may be inactive at the time a claim is brought, figures for firms and individuals may overlap.